spencerjibz/typed-emitter/README.md

 You'll likely want to have a single EventEmitter instance that can be shared across files;<br>

-After all, one of the main points of using an EventEmitter is to avoid passing down a value through several nested functions/types and having a global subscription service.
+After all, one of the main benefits of using an EventEmitter is that it avoids passing a value through several nested functions/types and provides a global subscription service.

 ```rust
 // global_event_emitter.rs